Kutama: Ucutumani Kingdom

-In 411, their chief town Ceramusa or Ceramudensis plebsis is attested as the seat of a bishopric.
+In 411, the Kutama town Ceramusa (or Ceramudensis Plebsis) is attested as the seat of a bishopric.
 The same episcopal seat was occupied by a certain Montanus of Cedamusa during the Vandal era.
 In the 6th century, during the Byzantine rule, the Kutama are attested by a Christian inscription, where a "king of the Ucutumani" (rex Ucutuma[niorum]) is said to be the "slave of God" (Dei servus).
 This inscription was discovered at the Fdoulès pass, south of Igilgili, at one of the last passes before the descent to Milevum.
 According to the archaeologist Gabriel Camps, the fact that this leader took the title "king" suggests that the Kutama were growing in importance and that their leader had begun to consolidate local authority.

 Post-classical history

 Early Islamic history

-The oldest accounts of the muslim conquest of the Maghreb, Ibn Abd al-Hakam and Khalifah ibn Khayyat, do not speak of them, any more than al-Ya'qubi (d.
+The oldest accounts of the Muslim conquest of the Maghreb, Ibn Abd al-Hakam and Khalifah ibn Khayyat, do not speak of them, any more than al-Ya'qubi (d.
 897) and Ibn al-Faqih (d. after 903).
 Their name appears for the first time among that of other Berber tribes in the al-Masālik of Ibn Khordadbeh (d.
 885).
 The tribe was not very important at that time.

 The Kutama probably had embraced Islam, first as Khawarij, a little before the middle of the 8th century.
 The fact remains that in 757-758 AD, during the capture of Kairouan by the Ibadis, Kutama were among the Kharidjite troops, allied with Abu al-Khattab al-Ma'afiri and Abd al-Rahman ibn Rustam.
 The latter, then governor of Kairouan, appointed one of their own, Uqayba, to head it.